ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.appliance_networking_interfaces_ipv4_module.rst

                 <td>
                 </td>
                 <td>
                         <div>The IPv4 CIDR prefix, for example, 24.
 See http://www.oav.net/mirrors/cidr.html for netmask-to-prefix conversion.</div>
+                        <div>This field is optional and it is only relevant when the value of <em>mode</em> is STATIC.</div>
                 </td>
             </tr>
             <tr>